TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

      [OK] Successfully created the extension my_site_package (myvendor/my-site-package).

-This script created a new folder called `packages` with a subfolder, `my-site-package`.
+This script creates a new folder called `packages` with a subfolder, `my-site-package`.
 It mainly contains only a file called `composer.json`.

 You could of course also create this file manually.
-You will learn in step :ref:`extension-configuration-composer` what the content of the :file:`composer.json` means.
-For the time being just remember the Composer name you chose (`t3docs/site-package`) and the extension name (`site_package`).
+Step :ref:`extension-configuration-composer` will explain the content of the :file:`composer.json`.
+For the time being just remember the Composer name you have chosen (`t3docs/site-package`) and the extension name (`site_package`).

-Before you see any change in the TYPO3 backend or frontend your site package needs to be :ref:`installed <extension-installation>`.
+In order to see a change in the TYPO3 backend or frontend your site package needs to be :ref:`installed <extension-installation>`.

-After you created your site package extension you can uninstall :composer:`b13/make`:
+After you have created your site package extension you can uninstall :composer:`b13/make`:

 ..  code-block:: bash